Last Updated on June 29, 2022 by Alexander Burgemeester

 Let’s look at some of the reasons for and against telling a narcissist they are a narcissist.

-- There is a chance, albeit a small one, that they will attempt to change their behaviour.
+- There is a chance that they will attempt to change their behavior, albeit a small one.

-- You are at least giving them an opportunity to improve their life, both for their own sake and the sake of others.
+- You are at least giving them an opportunity to improve their lives, both for their own sake and the sake of others.

 - If you plan to break contact with a narcissist, or have already begun to, you may feel like you owe them an explanation as to why.